< Back to all blogs

 How do I organise a flat in London while living abroad?

-Simply put, don't do this!
-We've written about it here in more detail.
-There are too many risks committing to live in a London flat while living abroad unless it is with friends or family that you trust.
+Be very careful doing this!
+There are too many risks committing to live in a London flat while living abroad.
+Unless it is with friends or family that you trust, it is safest to be patient and wait until you're in London before flat hunting.

 What % of my wage usually goes to rent?